Joyce Green Hospital: History

 Designed by the Metropolitan Asylums Board architects A & C Harston, the hospital was built on the former Joyce Green estate, whose area totalled 218 acre.
 Planning for the building of the hospital began in 1893.
 The building of the hospital was delayed due to disagreements with the Local Government Board over the proposed size.
 A -gauge tramway connected the pier with the main hospital.
 It was built in 1893, ahead of the construction of the main buildings.
 Dick, Kerr & Co. were responsible for some of the work.
 Horse-drawn trams were used.
 Initially, second-hand trams were used, converted to 4 ft gauge.
 As the trams were unsuitable for the hospital, they were replaced in 1908 by a fleet of at least five purpose-built ambulance trams.
 At its maximum, the tramway extended to 3.6 mi.
 A severe outbreak of smallpox in late 1901 increased the demand for beds.
 A temporary set of buildings was erected near the River Thames, where a pier would be erected to enable patients to be brought in by boat.
 This first set of buildings was known as the Long Reach and opened on 27 February 1902.
-Another set of temporary buildings were erected to the north-west of the main hospital.
+Another set of temporary buildings was erected to the north-west of the main hospital.
 Known as The Orchard, they opened later in the spring of 1902, providing 664 beds.

 The Joyce Green Hospital opened in 1903 with a capacity of 986 beds.
 From 1907, the Long Reach and Orchard sites housed smallpox patients.
 The main hospital housing diphtheria and scarlet fever cases, and later also catering for measles and whooping cough patients too.
 The threat of smallpox had subsided by 1910.
 During World War I, The Orchard was used as a military hospital, mainly catering for Australian troops.
 In July 1914, a motor vehicle was trialled for the haulage of the tramcars.
 Although successful, none could be spared and the idea was dropped.